 - A. Once the individual has begun to participate in an activity included in her/his employment plan, s/he must meet certain criteria in both progress (referred to also as successful participation) and attendance to remain in compliance with the RI Works Program. - B. Definition of Successful Participation - 1.
 "Successfully participating" in an education or training component means that the participant in any training activity is meeting, on a periodically measured basis of less than a year, a consistent standard of progress toward completion of the education or training activity.
-This standard must include a qualitative measure of progress, such as a grade point average, and a quantitative measure, such as a reasonable time limit by which a student is expected to complete his/her education or training program.

-- 2. With the exception of providers of postsecondary component activities, the agency representative will use the standard of the individual institution operating the education or training activity as its standard.
+This standard must include a qualitative measure of progress, such as a grade point average, and a quantitative measure, such as a reasonable time limit by which a student is expected to complete his/her education or training program. - 2.
+With the exception of providers of postsecondary component activities, the agency representative will use the standard of the individual institution operating the education or training activity as its standard.
 Standards for participants in postsecondary activities are outlined in § 2.11.6 of this part.
 The appropriate standard for each participant will be defined as part of her/his employment plan when it is developed. - 3.
 The agency representative monitors attendance and successful participation through attendance reports which are delivered biweekly by the component provider through the EARR system.
 Each report details the days and hours attended, indicates satisfactory or unsatisfactory progress, and, if the individual has stopped attending the program, indicates the termination or completion date.
-The EARR attendance is used for the transportation reimbursement, noting days of attendance, dated by the provider, and is submitted to the Business Office through the EARR. - 4.
+A written report for the transportation reimbursement is also completed, noting days of attendance, and is signed and dated by both the provider and the participant, and is returned to the Business Office. - 4.
 When a DHS representative's EARR Report contains a message indicating Unsatisfactory Progress, the representative enters a sanction into the eligibility system which is approved by the DHS worker and which triggers an adverse action notice that gives the parent ten (10) days to provide a good cause for the lack of progress.
 If the parent provides good cause, within that time frame, the DHS representative will lift the sanction immediately.
-If no good cause is provided within that time frame, the sanction will remain in effect. - C. Attendance Requirements.
+If no good cause is provided within that time frame, the sanction will remain in effect.

+C. Attendance Requirements.
 An individual is considered to be successfully participating relative to attendance if s/he attends the approved employment plan component activity for all scheduled hours, considering excused absence and good cause documentation.